lucee/lucee-docs/docs/04.guides/02.installing-lucee/11.lucee-server-adminstration-linux/02.configure-Tomcat-listen-to-port/page.md

 	sudo touch /etc/authbind/byport/80
  	sudo chmod 500 /etc/authbind/byport/80
- 	sudo chown [YOUR RAILO USER] /etc/authbind/byport/80
+ 	sudo chown [YOUR LUCEE USER] /etc/authbind/byport/80

 Notice the [YOUR] in the command above.
 This needs to be changed to the user that you're running Tomcat as.
 For example, if I selected to have my Lucee/Tomcat server run as the "lucee" user, the command I would need to use would be as follows: